edgarlr/edgarlr.com/_posts/setting-up-strapi-with-cloudinary.md

 Go to the admin panel on [http://localhost:3000/admin](http://localhost:3000) and create an account (This user is the one you're gonna be using on development)

-Now you can start creating your content types and adding some sample data.
+Now you can start creating the content types and adding some sample data.

 I wrote a post about a few tips at getting started with Strapi if you want to give it a look.